 Important notes for applicants

 Before making application, the prospective applicant should satisfy themselves that the degree or diploma of European-American University will be suitable for their present and anticipated future needs.
-In doing so they should be aware of the content of the status and recognition pages on this website and should also make enquiries, in advance, of any third party from whom they may require acceptance of their credential.
+In doing so they should be aware of the content of the status and acceptance pages on this website and should also make enquiries, in advance, of any third party from whom they may require acceptance of their credential.
 European-American University makes no claims of acceptance by third parties except where a specific agreement exists to that effect.